bgachara/bgachara.github.io/posts/operating_systems.md

 - Loads them into kernel once it has all of them.
 - Initializes the tables, creates necessary background processes and starts login program.

+### GRUB

+- One of the boot sources.

+### Storage concepts

+- File
+- Block
+  - Big chunks of data.
+  - Fast
+  - No metadata.
+  - Filesystems built on top of it.
+- Object
+  - Entire object has UUID.
+  - Slower but cheap.

+### Partition types

+- GPT, GUID PARTITION TABLE.
+- MBR, MASTER BOOT RECORD

 ## Operating system ZOO